mrsahin101/BOOKS/Embedded_Systems/FreeRTOS/Mastering_the_FreeRTOS_Real_Time_Kernel/Chapter4_Queue_Management/Notes.md

     2. **The RAM being pointed to remains valid** : If the memory being pointed was allocated dynamically, then exactly one task should be responsible for  freeing the memory.
 No taks should attempt access memory after it has been freed.
 A pointer should **never** be used to access data that has been allocated on the **task stack**.

-- Combining, sending structures to queue and sending pointers t queue is powerfull design pattern.
+- Combining, sending structures to queue and sending pointers to queue is powerfull design pattern.

 ## Receiving From Multiple Queues